shyim/shyim.me/content/blog/2021-07-04-why-prefer-symfony-bundles-over-plugins-in-shopware-projects.md

 # One Bundle per project or multiple ones?

-When you need that code shared, you should think about creating a new bundle and sharing it with a composer package.
+When you need to share your code, you should think about creating a new bundle and sharing it with a composer package.
 This depends also how you structure code internally.
 Personally, I would place any code, as well as the theme, inside one single bundle.
 This reduces the headache regarding decorator priorities in the DI, or order of templates.

 ## When should I prefer plugins?